TMC decimates opposition, gains control of KMC for 3rd time in row | Politics

 The BJP, which garnered six per cent less votes compared to the last KMC polls, saw a sharp decline of 20 per cent vote share compared to the assembly polls in the KMC area seven months back, when it had bagged 29 per cent votes.

-Several high profile candidates of the TMC, including former Mayor Firhad Hakim, former deputy mayor Atin Ghosh, and others like Mala Roy, Debashis Kumar, Tarak Singh, Paresh Pal, won by impressive margins.
+Several high profile candidates of the TMC, including former Mayor Firhad Hakim, former deputy mayor Atin Ghosh, and others like Mala Roy, Debashis Kumar, Tarak Singh and Paresh Pal won by impressive margins.

 The highest victory margin was recorded by TMC candidate Faiz Ahmed Khan in ward no 66.
 He won by a whopping 62,045 votes, followed by TMC's Ananya Banerjee, who emerged victorious by a margin of 37,661 votes from ward no 109.